-The main source of long-run historical income inequality data in Norway is Soltow (1965), who went through the tax archives in eight Norwegian cities to create a series of city Ginis ranging from the mid-nineteenth century to 1960.
-He finds high inequality in the beginning of the period, with within-city Gini coefficients between 0.73 and 0.36 in the nineteenth century.
-The broad picture is that inequality fell over time, and Soltow attributes this to increased economic liberalization, improved education, unionization and reduction in seasonal unemployment.
+There also exist estimates of top income shares for Norway based on tax tabulations (Aaberge & Atkinson, 2010) and city Gini coefficients compiled by Soltow (1965).
+Soltow went through the tax archives in eight Norwegian cities to create a series of city Ginis ranging from the mid-nineteenth century to 1960.
+He found high inequality in the beginning of the period, and attributes the fall in inequality over time to increased economic liberalization, improved education, unionization and reduction in seasonal unemployment.
 Morrisson (2000) discusses the long-run evolution of inequality in Norway (and several other European countries), and largely agrees with Soltow.